DEFINING A HEALTHY DIET: PART 6 - DIETARY HEALTH MYTHS; BUSTED

 6. Excessive Weight is Not the Person’s Inability to Control Their Impulses

-Many obese individuals have tried restricting what they eat as well as increasing their physical activity levels; and are still unable to get results.
+Many obese individuals have tried restricting what they eat as well as increasing their physical activity levels and are still unable to get results.
 This is because the nature of the condition is metabolic,[12] [13] which produces chemical changes in cells that affect the way fat, and often glucose, are metabolized.
-Multiple factors are able to contribute towards forming this metabolic imbalance and most of them are synonymous with an unhealthy Western lifestyle.[14]
+Multiple factors can contribute towards forming this metabolic imbalance and most of them are synonymous with an unhealthy Western lifestyle.[14]

 Readily available processed foods tend to promote deficits in energy metabolism.
 These foods are affordable, easily satiating, very high in calories, low in nutrients and tend to have artificial additives that directly promote weight gain.
 The Western lifestyle encourages consuming this type of food, emphasizing maximum productivity with minimal time for focusing on one’s health and well-being.